List of highest-grossing adult animated films

 Demon Slayer: Kimetsu no Yaiba anime film series earned more than $1 billion of box-office gross internationally, the first R-rated animated film series to do so.

-These are the following list of highest-grossing animated films primarily aimed for general audiences.
-Each films required to be include PG-13, R and NC-17 (successor to X-rated) that rated by the Motion Picture Association.
+These are the following list of highest-grossing animated films primarily aimed for adult audiences.
+Each film is required to be either PG-13, R, NC-17 (successor to X-rated) or Unrated by the Motion Picture Association.
 Both PG-13 and R rating apply to the television equivalent of the Motion Picture Association such as TV-14 and TV-MA, which is also included but must be applied on the list.

 Adult animated films achieved massive box-office success in Asian countries, primarily Japan.'
 As such, Demon Slayer: Kimetsu no Yaiba anime film series is the highest-grossing R-rated animated film franchise, earned more than $1 billion of box-office gross internationally; Infinity Castle became the highest-grossing R-rated animated film of all time ahead its release.
 Chinese production Ne Zha and its sequel became the highest-grossing adult animated films.